sevenhong/awesome-mcp-servers/README.md

 - [GreptimeTeam/greptimedb-mcp-server](https://github.com/GreptimeTeam/greptimedb-mcp-server) 🐍 🏠 - MCP Server for querying GreptimeDB.
 - [idoru/influxdb-mcp-server](https://github.com/idoru/influxdb-mcp-server) 📇 ☁️ 🏠 - Run queries against InfluxDB OSS API v2.
 - [xing5/mcp-google-sheets](https://github.com/xing5/mcp-google-sheets) 🐍 ☁️ - A Model Context Protocol server for interacting with Google Sheets.
 This server provides tools to create, read, update, and manage spreadsheets through the Google Sheets API.
+- [weaviate/mcp-server-weaviate](https://github.com/weaviate/mcp-server-weaviate) 💚☁️ - An MCP Server to connect to your Weaviate collections as a knowledge base as well as using Weaviate as a chat memory store.

 ### 💻 <a name="developer-tools"></a>Developer Tools